 The Executive Committee has been established since February 2013.
-During the year of 2023, the Executive Committee consisted of three members namely, Mr. Yang Lijun (Chairman of the Committee), Mr. Tam Ka Wai, and Mr. Gao Jingyao.
+During the year of 2024, the Executive Committee consisted of three members namely, Mr. Yang Lijun (Chairman of the Committee), Mr. Tam Ka Wai, and Mr. Gao Jingyao (resigned on 19 February 2025).